5.2.7 Tools

 Code repository: (https://github.com/D-Robotics/hobot_trigger.git)

-The structure information is as follows:
+The struct definition is as follows:

 struct Config {

-std::string domain; // Trigger event domain
+std::string domain; // Domain of the Trigger event

-std::string desc; // Trigger description information
+std::string desc; // Description of the Trigger

-GPS_POS gps_pos; // GPS positioning
+GPS_POS gps_pos; // GPS position

 int level; // Priority level

-int src_module_id; // Module that Trigger occurs
+int src_module_id; // Module ID where the Trigger originated

 int status; // Trigger status